andykuszyk/andykuszyk.github.io/cv.md

 ### Senior Engineer (June '19 - Feb '21)
 When I joined Form3, my first role was a member of the scaling and performance team.
 I spent most of my time working on Golang and Java code bases, and on analysing the performance of a distributed payments processing system.

-This involved lots of work with instrumentation (generally Prometheus), as well as working on our in-house load testing tool (https://github.com/form3tech-oss/f1).
+This involved lots of work with instrumentation (generally Prometheus), as well as working on our in-house load testing tool: [github.com/form3tech-oss/f1](https://github.com/form3tech-oss/f1).

 The workloads I was analysing ran on ECS or Kubernetes, and most relied on asynchronous message processing via SQS or NATS.